Molarity Calculator

 Multiply the molarity (M) by the volume (L) of the solution.
 The formula is: moles = molarity × volume.
 For example, 0.5 M NaCl in 2 L contains 0.5 × 2 = 1.0 mole of NaCl.

-Is molarity the same as concentration?
+Is Molarity the Same as Concentration?

-What is the molarity of water?
+What is the Molarity of Water?

-Water has a molarity of 55.5 M. 1 liter of water weighs 1000 g (0.997 kg/L).
-The molar mass of water is 18.02 g/mol.
-Dividing 1000 g by 18.02 g/mol gives 55.5 mol/L, which equals 55.5 M.
+Water has a molarity of 55.5 M. 1 liter of water weighs 1000 g.
+The molar mass of water (H₂O) is 18.02 g/mol.
+Dividing 1000 g by 18.02 g/mol gives 55.49 mol/L, which rounds to 55.5 M.